ParkinsonLab/Architect/README.md

 Architect is a pipeline for automatic metabolic model reconstruction.
 Given the protein sequences of an organism, enzyme annotation is first performed through ensemble approaches, followed by gap-filling.
 Sample simulation-ready SBML model reconstructions of Caenorhabditis elegans, Escherichia coli and Neisseria meningitidis are given in the folder Architect_reconstructions.

 Architect is designed to be an interactive tool for model reconstruction.
-Architect can either be run using Docker on a simple computer, or on a computer cluster such as [Niagara](https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart).
+Architect can either be run using Docker on a simple computer, or on a computer cluster (such as [Niagara](https://docs.scinet.utoronto.ca/index.php/Niagara_Quickstart)).
 In specific instances, users not using Docker will have to ensure certain dependencies are fulfilled and that certain specific modifications are made; these are detailed in this document.

 Thanks to Dr Swapna Seshadri, Billy Taj and Dr Xuejian Xiong for help in various aspects of setting up this code.
 Special thanks, in particular, to Architect's testers: Andrew Duncan, Shraddha Khirwadkar and Dr Xuejian Xiong.